DigoBaiocchi/learning-rust/README.md

     2. The match Control Flow Construct :ballot_box_with_check:
     3. Concise Control Flow with if let :ballot_box_with_check:
 7. Managing Growing Projects with Packages, Crates, and Modules :hourglass_flowing_sand:
-    1. Packages and Crates :hourglass_flowing_sand:
+    1. Packages and Crates :ballot_box_with_check:
-    2. Defining Modules to Control Scope and Privacy
+    2. Defining Modules to Control Scope and Privacy :hourglass_flowing_sand:
     3. Paths for Referring to an Item in the Module Tree
     4. Bringing Paths Into Scope with the use Keyword
     5. Separating Modules into Different Files